The Biewer Yorkshire a la' Pom Pon is a tri-colored Yorkshire Terrier

 These dogs were the foundation of what is known as the Biewer Yorkshire A la Pom-Pon

 The tri color yorkies at first were registered in VDH/KFT, but They designated them as being of “wrong color, not for breeding " KFT would register the tri-colors as long as they came from VDH/KFT registered Yorkies but if they were tri-colored the papers were marked as "Not For Breeding" So any of the offspring could not be registered.
 It is said Mr. Biewer then began his search for a registry that would accept his Tri color Yorkies.
 The ACH (Allgemeiner Club der Hundefreunde Deutschland ) was the only club to accept them as a Biewer Yorkshire Terrier .
+AT fist they called them the German Yorkshire Terrier but then changed it.
 In 1986 The dogs were officially registered as Biewer Yorkshire a la Pom Pon.

 Mr Biewer bred Darling von Friedheck to Fru Fru Von Friedheck and on January 20, 1984 a beautiful tri colored Yorkshire Terrier was born, He named her Schneeflockchen Von Friedheck